 - remote senses: (smelling, hearing, seeing, tasting, touching)

-To enable our nervous systems to cope with the development from infant to adult, it makes use of so-called early childhood reflexes.
-Reflexes are first of all automated actions that are supposed to relieve our brain of thinking in certain situations.
+To enable our nervous systems to cope with the development from infant to adult, it makes use of so-called neonatal reflexes.
+Reflexes are first of all automated actions that are supposed to relieve our brains of thinking in certain situations.
 But reflexes can do even more.

-Ideally, in early childhood early childhood reflexes are active, whereas in adults, adult reflexes are active.
+Ideally, in very early childhood, neonatal childhood reflexes are active, whereas in adults, adult reflexes are active.
 The aim of adult reflexes is for us to be able to perform “differentiated, purposeful, programmed energy expenditure, modulated by exercise and learned movement”.
+In other words: to maximize our human potential wasting as little energy as possible.
 The development of adult reflexes goes hand in hand with the development of the neo-Mammalian brain.
 Mature adult reflexes ensure that the brain is able to permeate the body through the nerve pathways, making the whole body an efficient instrument of our will.
 But this is only possible when early childhood reflexes have developed into fully mature adult reflexes, which is the exception rather than the rule today.

 If early childhood reflexes persist, the following symptoms may occur: